 Tokyo, Feb.
 15 (Jiji Press)--The United States will send a charter plane to evacuate U.S. citizens from the coronavirus-stricken cruise ship Diamond Princess, quarantined off Japan, the U.S. embassy in Tokyo said Saturday.

-The plane will arrive in Japan on Sunday night, the embassy said.
+The charter plane will arrive in Japan on Sunday night, according to the embassy.
 It will likely depart Tokyo International Airport at Haneda in the early hours of Monday, according to sources with expertise on Japan-U.S. affairs.

 [Copyright The Jiji Press, Ltd.]